RyanLilleyman/rockPaperScissors/README.md

 - JavaScript

 ## How to Play
+To play the game,
+Click the sidebar link.
-To play the game, clone this repository and open `index.html` in your web browser.
+Or, clone this repository and open `index.html` in your web browser.

 ## Contribution
 Your thoughts and potential improvements are always welcome.
 Please feel free to fork the project and submit a pull request.